AI4Bharat/IndicXlit/README.md

 # └── checkpoint_best.pt
 ```

-- To generate outputs after training, use the following generation script to predict outputs which are saved in the output directory.
+- To generate outputs after training, use the following generation script to predict outputs which will be saved in the output directory.
 ```bash
 for lang_abr in bn gu hi kn ml mr pa sd si ta te ur do